tonigi/IBGconvert/README.md

-# IBGconvert
+# IBG convert

-Converter for a long-lost IBG image format.
+Reverse-engineered converter for a long-lost IBG image format.

 To my knowledge it is only used in a "Invitation au voyage" CD-ROM related to this exhibition: